Bren School PhD Student Orientation

 Orientation will introduce you to Bren School staff, campus resources, important PhD program information, degree requirements, UCSB and Bren policies, and more.
 This is a great opportunity for you to get acclimated to Bren and to connect with your cohort.
 Additionally, you will be coached in writing a student bio and take a free professional headshot.
 If you can’t make it to orientation, please let the Student Affairs and Admissions team know (admissions@bren.ucsb.edu).

 The orientation draft schedule will be published shortly.
 It will include informational and training sessions to best prepare students to start their program.
 It is a living document, so be sure to check back regularly.
 Please plan on moving to the area before the start of orientation on September 16.
-You may want to move in earlier if you're planning to attend Bren's Annual PhD Retreat!
+We also encourage you to attend Bren's Student-Led Annual PhD Retreat September 20-22!
 More details to come.

 Please note that the times are subject to change, but we will try our best to adhere to the published schedule.
 For your reference, you can see a UCSB campus map here.
 For information about getting to campus, navigating to Bren Hall, where to park or get off the bus, etc., please see the Transportation section of the Campus Resources page.